SukeerLedezma/Advanced-Web-Dev-Project/README.md

 ## Documented Issues
 -information on the menu isn’t being displayed, this could potentially be because there is an incorrect endpoint path.
 It seems that the menu.html file doesn’t correctly request the information from the database.
--A possible solution to this is to inspect network requests and responses An application called Postman can potentially help with interacting with the endpoint directly.
-This application helps determine whether the issue comes from the server or the network
--As a result of this, the order page cannot function as well.
+A possible solution to this is to inspect network requests and responses.
+An application called Postman can potentially help with interacting with the endpoint directly.
+This application helps determine whether the issue comes from the server or the network.
+As a result of this, the order page cannot function as well.

 ## Tech Stack